oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

 Watch a preview of "*Livelabs - Oracle ASO (Transparent Data Encryption & Data Redaction) (May 2022)*" [](youtube:JflshZKgxYs)

 ### Objectives
-- Enable Transparent Data Encryption (TDE) in the database
+- Enable Transparent Data Encryption (TDE) in your database
-- Encrypt data using Transparent Data Encryption (TDE)
+- Encrypt tablespaces with Transparent Data Encryption (TDE)

 ### Prerequisites
 This lab assumes you have: